lbaile21/LastAliveTerminal/README.md

   will be truncated mid-character by naïve `length` or substring calls.
 - Normalize text (typically NFC) before comparison, hashing, or storage as an identifier, so visually identical strings compare equal.

+## Security

+Security issues are handled out-of-band from the public issue tracker so that fixes can be prepared before details become widely known.
+The notes below describe how to report a suspected vulnerability, which versions receive fixes, and the expectations contributors should hold themselves to when pulling in third-party code.

+### Reporting Vulnerabilities

+If you believe you have found a security-relevant defect, please do **not** open a public issue.
+Instead, contact the maintainers through the private advisory channel listed in `SECURITY.md` (or, failing that, email the address in the repository metadata).
+A useful report typically includes:

+- A description of the issue and the impact you believe it has.
+- Steps to reproduce, ideally with a minimal proof-of-concept.
+- The affected version(s) and platform.
+- Any suggested mitigation, if you have one in mind.

+We aim to acknowledge reports within a few business days and to keep reporters informed as a fix is developed, tested, and released.
+Credit is offered in the resulting advisory unless you prefer to remain anonymous.

+### Supported Versions

+Security fixes are backported to the current release line and the immediately preceding one.
+Older releases may receive fixes on a best-effort basis but are not guaranteed; consumers on unsupported lines are encouraged to plan an upgrade rather than relying on patches.

+### Dependency Hygiene

+- Prefer well-maintained dependencies with a clear release cadence over abandoned ones, even when the abandoned option is technically simpler.
+- Pin direct dependencies and review lockfile changes during code review;
+  unexplained transitive updates deserve scrutiny.
+- Subscribe the repository to automated advisory feeds (GitHub security advisories, OSV, or equivalent) and treat new findings as work, not noise.
+- When removing a dependency, also remove any configuration, scripts, or CI steps that referenced it, so the attack surface actually shrinks.

 ## License